Azure/azure-powershell/src/Network/docs/latest-2019-04-30/Get-AzNetworkWatcherFlowLogInformation.md

 ```

 ### -TargetResourceId
-The target resource ID to query the troubleshooting result.
+The target resource where getting the flow log and traffic analytics (optional) status.

 ```yaml
 Type: System.String